Sacred Emergence: Initiation into Adulthood for Young Women

 Pricing and program details are outlined in the application packet.

-We are now accepting applications for Sacred Emergence 2020.
+We are now accepting applications for Sacred Emergence 2021.
 You can download an application here.
-To be considered as a candidate in 2020, we must receive your completed application packet by February 15, 2020.
+To be considered as a candidate, we must receive your completed application packet by February 15, 2021.

 If you would like to support Sacred Emergence through staffing the ritual, please contact the Women’s Initiation Council directly.